coding-sisterhood/html-css-workshop/README.md

 Create a Superheroines page about your team using HTML and CSS!

-You will have an hour to complete your superhero team page.
+You will have an hour to complete your superheroines team page.

-At the end of the exercise, you will share your superhero page on the big screen and talk about what you have learned.
+At the end of the exercise, you will share your superheroines page on the big screen and talk about what you have learned.

 # Requirements